thaume/thaume.github.io/_posts/2014-09-15-ember-data-mastering-async-relationships.md

 ### Incoming payload

 In Ember Data, you need to sideload your data in order for your model to serialize it the right way.
-This is what comes from the server when you have a non-async hasMany relation:
+This is what comes from the server when you have a non-async hasMany relationship:

 {% highlight javascript %}
 {